-The Greater Colorado Council, Boy Scouts of America, strongly believes "no youth shall be denied a program experience because of lack of funds."
+Scouting Colorado strongly believes "no youth shall be denied a program experience because of lack of funds."
 However, every effort must be made by applicants to "earn their own way."
-Camperships are available to Greater Colorado Council youth for youth to attend summer camp and other select programs.
+Camperships are available to Scouting Colorado registered youth to attend summer camp and other select programs.
 Camperships are awarded up to 25% of the activity fee.
 The Campership form and more information can be found at www.ScoutingColorado.org/Dobbins and must be submitted 30 days in advance of the event.
 No funds will be granted after the event.
-The Campership program is available for Scouting YOUTH only.
+The Campership program is available for Scouting Colorado registered Scouts only.